robcarver17/pysystemtrade/docs/production.md

 - Resizes the order to comply with trade limits
 - Resize the order depending on the current liquidity (level 1 volume at the top of the order book, checks with the broker.
 This done on a leg by leg basis - not in the explicit spread market for multi-contract legs - and the most conservative size applied)

 Note that the size changes do not impact the contract order saved to the database; only the order that is passed onwards in memory to become a broker order.
-Thus for example it's possible that we have a buy of +10 contract order, but there is only enough liquidity for +3.
+Thus, it's possible that we have a buy of +10 contract order, but there is only enough liquidity for +3.
 A broker order of +3 will be created (unless the order is further reduced by the algo: see next step), subsequently the system will try and create a second broker order of +7.
 Or if we have a buy of +10, but the trade sizing only allows for +5, then a broker order of +5 will be created and once executed no more broker orders can be created from this contract order (at the end of the day it will be cleared from the order stack, and the next day assuming it was a daily limit that was the constraint more contracts can be executed).

 ### Trading algos

 The next step is to send the order to a trading algo (an algo is allocated if one is not already attached to the contract order).
-Currently there are two algos included, a market and a 'best execution' algo.
+Currently, there are two algos included, a market and a 'best execution' algo.
 Neither is designed to work with contract orders with a limit price, although the best execution algo uses limit orders tactically.
 Most orders are allocated to the 'best execution' unless there is less than an hour of market open time left, in which case they go to the market algo.

 The contract order is marked 'algo controlled' to stop another thread or process trying to execute the same contract order (only possible right now accidentally through interactive_order_stack).

-### Pre order preparation in the trading algo.
+### Pre-order preparation in the trading algo.

 The Algo code will reduce the size of the contract trade further if required (both algos currently only trade single contracts by default).
 The next steps depend on the algo being used: